kubes/backupscripts/README.md

        [-u | --user] the database user
        [-p | --password] the database password
        [-s | --host] the database server hostname
+       [-o | --options] the json file to load the options from instead of using command line [-r | --restore] enables restore mode

 License and Bug Fixes
 ===========